worldmobilegroup/aya-node/docs/guide_join_devnet.md

 sudo journalctl -f -u aya-node.service
 ```

-If your node is running correctly you can trigger a key rotation via the local RPC interface and curl.
-Make sure you have added the AURA, Grandpa and ImOnline keys before.
+If your node is running correctly you can trigger a key rotation via the local RPC interface using curl.
+Make sure you have added the AURA, GRANDPA and IMONLINE keys to your validator.
 Obtain Session Keys from Node API:

 ```bash
 curl -H "Content-Type: application/json" -d '{"id":1, "jsonrpc":"2.0", "method": "author_rotateKeys"}' http://localhost:9944/